ideoforms/AbletonOSC/README.md

 # Utilities

-Included with the framework is a command-line console utility `run-console.py` that can be used as an easy way to send OSC queries to AbletonOSC.
+Included with the framework is a command-line console utility `run-console.py`, which can be used as a quick and easy way to send OSC queries to AbletonOSC.
 Example:

 ```
 (1653)(AbletonOSC)$ ./run-console.py